-In spite of the many improvements in our society, child abuse and sexual assault eradication aren’t advancing as quickly; abuse and assault continue at an alarming rate.
+Although progress has been made in our society, child abuse and sexual assault continue at an alarming rate.
 Every ten seconds a report of child abuse is made, and many cases are never reported.

-On average in the United States, between four and seven children are abused and neglected daily.
+On average, between four and seven children are abused and neglected daily in the United States.
 This is one of the worst records amid industrialized nations, according to Centers for Disease Control and Prevention’s Adverse Childhood Experience (ACE) Study and The Children’s Bureau’s Child Maltreatment 2012 Report.
-In an article published on January 28 of this year by The Boston Globe, Massachusetts reported the highest rate of abused and neglected children in the nation in fiscal year 2014, and had nearly the same number of victimized children the following year, according to newly released state and federal figures.
+In an article published on January 28, 2016 by The Boston Globe, Massachusetts reported the highest rate of abused and neglected children in the nation in fiscal year 2014, and had nearly the same number of victimized children the following year, according to newly released state and federal figures.

 Regarding the overall maltreatment figures, the Department of Human and Health Services reported to Huffington Post, white children account for almost 44 percent of the victims, black children for 21.5 percent, and Hispanic children 22.1 percent.
 About 11 percent of the victims were physically or mentally disabled.
 Child abuse doesn’t discriminate.
 It happens in all ethnicities, cultures, economic backgrounds and genders.